- 1 FBAR Penalty Suit: U.S. v. Gracie et al

 - That Colliot and Wahdan did not support an aggregate limit on FBAR penalty assessments because both cases dealt only with FBAR penalties that individually exceeded $100,000.

-We hope that the court seriously considers defendants’ affirmative argument that FBAR fines are a violation of the 8th Amendment’s prohibition of excessive fines, and its broader impact on offshore compliance cases.
+We hope that the court seriously considers defendants’ affirmative argument that FBAR fines are a violation of the 8th Amendment’s prohibition of excessive fines.

 The Government’s interest in FBARs is two fold: 1.) prevention of tax evasion and 2.) information.